-Orchestra Miami is partnerning with the Music Ministry of Trinity Episcopal Cathedral to create the Saturdays at Trinity Series on Saturdays at 7 p.m. in their historic sanctuary in Downtown Miami.
-These concerts will feature music performed by soloists from Orchestra Miami along singers from South Florida.
+Orchestra Miami is joining with the Music Ministry of Trinity Episcopal Cathedral to create the Saturdays at Trinity Series on Saturdays at 7 p.m. in their historic sanctuary in Downtown Miami.
+These concerts will feature music performed by soloists from Orchestra Miami along with singers from South Florida.

-The series will explore the lush and opulent music of the Art Nouveau era (roughly 1885 to the 1930's).
-This period is known for its opulence, lushness and eclecticism- music that was often theatrical, grandly scaled, and adorned with complex harmonies.
+The series will explore the lush and opulent music of the Art Nouveau era (roughly 1885 to the 1930s).
+This period is known for its opulence, lushness and eclecticism, with music that was often theatrical, grandly scaled and adorned with complex harmonies.

 May 16: Arte Nuova